 - 21.1 Public and stakeholder involvement is considered important and an integral part of the SA and the plan making process.
 Whist public involvement in the SA process is a requirement of the Directive and national planning policy, the Council also considers it as good planning practice.
 It is a requirement to consult the statutory bodies at each key stage of the SA process.
-Natural England, English Heritage and Environment Agency have been consulted accordingly both informally and formally. - 21.2 The Scoping Report provides the foundation for carrying out the SA.
+Natural England, English Heritage and Environment Agency has been consulted accordingly. - 21.2 The Scoping Report provides the foundation for carrying out the SA.
 It is effectively the first stage of the SA process, and it is mainly to gather evidence, set the context for the SA, define the SA objectives and establish a framework for appraising the plan.
-The statutory consultation bodies were consulted on the Scoping Report to seek their views on: - whether the defined list of sustainability issues were sufficiently comprehensive; - whether there are other plans, programmes and strategies that needed to be reviewed and taken into account. - whether the SA Framework was adequate; - · whether the appraisal methodology was sound; and - whether the baseline data was comprehensive and up to date. - 21.3 Comments received were taken into account before the Scoping Report was published.
-The Scoping Report was only published in February 2014 and considered up to date.
+The statutory consultation bodies were consulted on the Scoping Report to seek their views on: - whether the defined list of sustainability issues were sufficiently comprehensive: - whether there are other plans, programmes and strategies that needed to be reviewed and taken into account, - whether the SA Framework was adequate; - whether the appraisal methodology was sound; and - whether the baseline data was comprehensive and up to date. - 21.3 Comments received were taken into account before the Scoping Report was published.
+The Scoping report was only published in February 2014 and considered up to date.
 The Scoping Report is on the Council's website (www.woking.gov.uk). - 21.4 The SA has been prepared as an integral part of the Development Management policies.
-It was published for Regulation 18 full public consultation in accordance with the Council's adopted Statement of Community Involvement between 19 February 2015 and 3 April 2015.
-Comments received have been used to inform this version of the SA Report.
-The Council has also made sure that the requirements of the Duty to Corporate are fully met.
+It is therefore intended to publish both documents for full public consultation in accordance with the Council's adopted Statement of Community Involvement in February 2015.
+Comments received at the time will be use to inform any modifications that might be necessary before it is submitted to the Secretary of State for Examination.